bissi1/bissi1.github.io/de/publications.md

     <li>[R6] A. Thoma, E. Papadaki, B. Singh "From coding assistant to reasoning partner?
 GenAI in the modeling phase of operations research (OR) education".</li>
     <li>[R5] A. Saifutdinova, S. Reshetnikova<sup>(*)</sup>, B. Singh "Optimizing petroleum distribution in the Volga-Urals: The case of Bashkirnefteprodukt".</li>
     <li>[R4] T. Roberts<sup>(*)</sup>, I. Williams, S. Jones, B. Singh "Designing emotive visual campaigns: A data-driven study of artwork and pro-environmental intent".</li>
-    <li>[R3] Y. Akbulut, B. Singh "On the optimal control of initial velocity in a hyperbolic beam equation by the variational method".</li>

     <li>[R2] B. Singh, A. Dubickas "Constrained enumeration of lucky tickets: Prime digits, uniqueness, and greedy heuristics".</li>
     <li>[R1] M. Jaidee<sup>(*)</sup>, B. Singh "The prime programming problem: Formulations and solution methods".</li>
   </ul>